JDIgithub/Cpp_Guide/MultiThreading.md

 # MultiThreading

-## Introduction
+- **Introduction**

   - Some classes here are move-only to support RAII (Resource Acquisition Is Initialization) idiom
     - Object acquires ownership in the constructor
     - Object releases ownership in the destructor
     - The resource instance can be moved from one object to another

   - Each thread has its own entry point function
     - When the thread starts, it executes the code in this function
     - When the function returns the thread ends
     - The main thread continues to execute its own code
     - It does not wait for the other threads, unless we explicitly tell it to

   - **Thread**
     - Single sequence stream within a process
     - Software thread
     - For example an object of the C++ std::thread class
     - Because threads have some of the properties of processes, they are sometimes called lightweight process

   - **Thread vs Process**
     - Threads are not independent of one other like processes
     - As a result thread shares with other threads their code section, data section and OS resources like open files and signals
     - But like processes thread has its own program counter, register set and stack space

   - **Task**
     - Higher level abstraction
     - Some work that should be performed concurrently

   - **Why MultiThreading?**
     - To improve application through parallelism
     - Thread creation is much faster
     - Context switching between thread is much faster
     - Threads can be terminated easily
     - Communication between threads is faster

   - Multithreading is not supported by the C language standard -> **POSIX Threads** (**Pthreads**) has to be used in C.
   - In C++11+ we have **std::thread**

+## Asynchronous Processing

+- C++ provides several ways to implement asynchronous programming:

+- std::async: This function runs a function asynchronously (potentially in a new thread) and returns a std::future that will eventually hold the result of that function.
+- std::thread: You can manually create threads using std::thread.
+Each thread can execute tasks concurrently.
+- Thread Pools: Libraries like Boost.Asio or Intel’s Threading Building Blocks (TBB) provide more sophisticated ways to handle asynchronous tasks, including thread pools.
+- Callbacks, Promises, and Futures: These are mechanisms to handle the results of asynchronous operations, allowing a non-blocking design in your application.

+## Asynchronous Programming

+- **Synchronous** - Wait for each task to complete
+- **Asynchronous** - Continue without waiting for tasks to complete
+  - Tasks starts another task, the current task can continue
+  - The new task runs in the background
+- **Advantages**
+  - The current task can do other work (if it does not require the data)
+  - The current task only blocks when it needs the data
+  - This maintains throughput and user satisfaction

+- **Blocking and Multi-Threading Programs**
+  - Blocking is undesirable in threaded programs
+    - Blocking reduces throughput and responsiveness of the blocked thread
+    - Any threads which join with this thread will also be blocked
+  - Particularly in a critical section
+    - Any threads which are waiting to enter the critical section are also blocked
+    - Possibility of deadlock if we are using locks
+  - Using asynchronous programming reduces the need to block but may not avoid it completely

+- **Blocking Synchronization**
+  - Blocking operations
+  - Synchronized by mutexes - Thread is blocked until another thread unlocks the mutex
+  - Atomic Operations - Thread is blocked until another thread completes an atomic operation

+- **Non-Blocking Synchronization**
+  - Non-Blocking operations
+  - Synchronized by message queues
+    - A thread pushes a message onto a concurrent queue
+    - Another thread takes the message of the queue and processes it
+    - The first thread continues running without waiting
+  - The message often consist of callable objects
+    - The message is processed by invoking the callable object
+  - C++ does not have a standard concurrent queue
+    - Available in Boost, Microsoft PPL, Intel TBB

+- Asynchronous programming can be used to perform parallel operations
+  - Start new threads which all perform the same task
+  - Collect the result from each thread as it completes its task
+  - Combine the results into the final answer
+- It can also be used in single-threaded programs
+  - Using operating system features

+- **std::packaged_task**

 ## Atomic Types